SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/akamai-security-events.md

 ## Installing the Akamai Security Events App

-This page has instructions for installing the Sumo App for Akamai Security Events and descriptions of each of the app dashboards.
+This section has instructions for installing the Sumo App for Akamai Security Events and descriptions of each of the app dashboards.

 Locate and install the app you need from the **App Catalog**.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.